Ryanhustler420/py_web_scrapper/README.md

 > After Installing Package Manage Install Anaconda Using Ctrl+Shift+P > "Anaconda" && "Sublime-text-2-buildview"

 > Turn on buildview from ctrl+shift+p and type "buildview" it will show enable/disable

+7. Download chromedriver.exe and place somewhere in the computer [driver](https://chromedriver.chromium.org/)

+> Make sure your chromedriver and chrome browser version should be same.